crpietschmann/portfolio/_imports/_posts/2013-09-08-you-are-responsible-for-you.markdown

   - /post.aspx?id=12f5f0a9-3c35-4d38-ae7d-96d863c60324
 ---
 <!-- more -->

-<p>It is easy to point fingers and pass blame to others.
-Although, ultimately, at the end of the day you are the only one responsible for YOU!</p>
+It is easy to point fingers and pass blame to others.
+Although, ultimately, at the end of the day you are the only one responsible for YOU!

-<p>No matter what good or bad decisions you've made at home, at work, in life; you are the only one to blame.
+No matter what good or bad decisions you've made at home, at work, in life; you are the only one to blame.
 Take responsibility and own your actions.
-For once you fully take responsibility for yourself, and only then, will you achieve a greater level of freedom.</p>
+For once you fully take responsibility for yourself, and only then, will you achieve a greater level of freedom.

-<p>Many people will attempt to control you out of fear and/or for their own agenda.
-They will only succeed if you let them.</p>
+Many people will attempt to control you out of fear and/or for their own agenda.
+They will only succeed if you let them.

-<p>Stop letting others "hold" you back.
+Stop letting others "hold" you back.
 Stop letting others make choices for you.
-Stop letting others tell you "you can't."</p>
+Stop letting others tell you "you can't."

-<p>You can achieve success in what ever you want to!
+You can achieve success in what ever you want to!
 The choice is yours.
 Go after that dream.
 Don't be afraid.
-It is up to you and only you to take action for yourself.</p>
+It is up to you and only you to take action for yourself.